London man proposes to Seattle woman via $5,000 newspaper ad

 - Cornerback or offensive lineman?
 Here's who the mock drafts have the Seahawks taking

 “I had to do something that would make her realize how committed I was and going public seemed like a good idea,” said Clark, who sings and plays keyboard and mandolin for the band Love Street.
-The Sheffield, England, native is also an attorney for the international law firm, Hill Dickinson LLP.
+The Sheffield, England, native is also an attorney for the international law firm Hill Dickinson LLP.

 When he first proposed to Hardy in a bar two years ago, he hired a band and sang Prince’s “Purple Rain” to her on bended knee.